 When the type of pest has been established the removal can take place.
-This will involve the operator placing a chemical insecticide in an area where the wasps will take it into the nest as they enter.
+This will involve the operator placing a insecticide insecticide in an area where the wasps will take it into the nest as they enter.
 The nest will then be poisoned and the potential threat of serious stings will be eradicated.

 What are the common locations for wasp nests?

 Wasp nests are established during the springtime in locations around many types of property, both residential and business.
 The first indication of a problem will be the regular sighting of wasps in the area.
 An investigation of the site will usually lead to the discovery of the source of the wasps.
 Common locations for wasp nests to be built include wooded areas where the wasps will build under trees and bushes.
 Within a property, the wall cavities and eaves may be hosting a nest while other common problem areas may be found in exterior sheds and garages.